 - The above-the-line deduction for certain expenses for teachers has been doubled — to a maximum of $500 per individual.
 Teachers can claim this Educator Expense Deduction regardless of whether they take the standard deduction or itemize — it’s one of those adjustments made to calculate adjusted gross income (AGI being the “line”).

 - The standard deduction for individuals has been significantly increased and indexed for inflation.
 For example, for singles and married couples filing separately, that deduction increases from $6,350 in 2017 to $12,000 in 2018.
 For married couples filing jointly, last year’s $12,700 deduction climbs to $24,000.
-In 2018, non-itemizer tax filers who are blind or over 65 can add an additional deduction of $1,300; blind or over 65 and unmarried and not a surviving spouse can add $1,600.
+In 2018, non-itemizer tax filers who are blind or over 65 can add an additional standard deduction of $1,300.
+Those who are blind or over 65 and unmarried and not a surviving spouse can add $1,600.

 - There is no longer an exclusion or tax deduction for job-related moves.